The Prize has been awarded 101 since it was introduced in 1901.

 This year's Nobel Peace Prize winner is set to be announced on Friday.

-Here's a refresher of who won the Nobel Peace Prize over the previous five years.
+Here's a refresher of who has won the Nobel Peace Prize in the last five years.

 2020: World Food Programme